vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section03/react/config.md

 export default App;
 ```

-If your application needs to use or check auth outside of components (for example in Redux actions), you can create the Auth object directly and pass it to the Security component.
+If you find that your application needs to interact with the Auth object outside of a child component context, you can create the Auth object directly and pass it to the Security component as shown below.

-Somewhere near the entry point of your application, build an Auth object.
-This object can be passed to the Security component and used by other areas of your application.

 Note that Auth has a dependency on the 'history' npm module.
+You should create this history object and pass it as a property to the Auth construxtor object as shown:

 ```javascript